 Byron’s professional expertise spans the fields of banking, education, philanthropy, and entrepreneurism.
 Prior to Big Thought, Byron served as Vice President for U.S. Trust, the private bank of Bank of America, where he connected high net worth individuals and institutions to solutions that accomplish their financial goals.
 He is the former Executive Director of the Dallas Education Foundation, where he built and cultivated philanthropic, corporate, and community relationships to support initiatives benefitting the students of Dallas Independent School District.
 He also served as Vice President of Group Excellence, a mentoring and tutoring organization serving at-risk K-12 public school students.
 During his tenure, Group Excellence was named the country’s fifth fastest growing education company in Inc. Magazine‘s 2011 Inc. 500 list.

 Byron believes that one’s purpose and mission cannot be fulfilled without being actively engaged in the community.
-He is a member of many high-impact boards, such as United Way’s Community Impact Council, Social Venture Partners Dallas, CitySquare, ChildCareGroup, KIPP DFW, and the Mayor’s Star Council.
-He is also a member of Dallas Assembly, Leadership Dallas ’13, Leadership ISD ‘12, Latino Center for Leadership Development Fellows, and several other service engagements.
+He actively serves as a board member with For Oak Cliff, CitySquare, ChildCareGroup, Dallas Symphony Orchestra, Dallas Mavericks Advisory Council, Trinity Park Conservancy, the Mayor’s Star Council, the Getting Smart Advisory Board, and on the United Way’s Community Impact Council.
+He is a member of Dallas Assembly, Leadership Dallas ’13, Leadership ISD ‘12, Latino Center for Leadership Development Fellows, and several other service engagements.